flare-foundation/docs/docs/dev/getting-started/deployment/specific-address.md

-# Contract Deployment at same address in different chains
+# Contract Deployment at a Specific Address

 Every time we deploy a new smart contract on the blockchain, we receive a unique address for the contract.
 There is a proper mechanism based on which smart contract addresses are generated.

 Deploying Contracts at the same address in different chains makes the smart contract much more developer-friendly and can be useful for testing purposes.
 Also it helps to Keep track easily and helpful to users interacting with your addresses across various networks.

 There are two ways you can deterministically deploy a contract across multiple networks.